ZiyangWangGit/AID_MANAGEMENT_SYSTEM_PROJECT/README.md

 - **Sorting**: Enables sorting of items based on quantity needed.
 - **Shipping**: Generates a shipping order for items with fulfilled quantities.
 - **System Date**: Utilizes utility functions for retrieving the system date.
+- **Perishable Items**: Manages perishable items with handling instructions and expiry dates.
+- **Persistent Storage**: Saves and loads items from files for persistent storage.

 ## Dependencies
 - **Utils.h**: Contains utility functions for system date retrieval and other helper functions.